aldefouw/redcap_cypress/README.md

 So far, I do not have a good explanation for why this is happening, but perhaps someone with more expertise  can explain why this is happening and/or propose a solution to eliminate this unwanted test behavior.

-Since the login functionality is pretty well-proven, I don't identify this as a high priority item to fix.
+That said, since the login functionality is pretty well-proven, I don't identify this as a high priority item to fix.
 It's mostly just an annoyance.